Mount Calvary and the Ordinariate: Frequently Asked Questions

 Are regular Catholics allowed to attend Mass at Mount Calvary?

 Absolutely!
-All Catholics are welcome to attend Mass at Mount Calvary, regardless of whether it is an Anglican Use Mass or a Roman Rite Mass.
+All Catholics are welcome to attend Mass at Mount Calvary, regardless of whether it is celebrated according to the Divine Worship missal used by the Ordinariate and Mount Calvary, or a regular Roman Rite Mass.

 Are members of Mount Calvary still Anglican?